kiwicarolin/kiwicarolin.github.io/index.md

  When I first encountered AR the ability to combine digital and real experinces captivated me – And I decided I wanted to be at the forefront of this exciting technology with a huge potential impact on society and the way it brings people closer together.

  I specialise in finding innovative ways to use emerging technologies to solve current problems and how they could have a real impact on people.
 My goal is to explore future AR/VR applications that delight and inspire in entirely new problem spaces.
-I have also co-founded a company dedicated to creating meaningful AR/VR experiences [Nisus Development](https://www.nisus.dev/).
+Recently, I have also co-founded a company dedicated to creating meaningful AR/VR experiences [Nisus Development](https://www.nisus.dev/).

 **[Have a look at some past and ongoing work](./portfolio.html)**